openrndr/openrndr-template/README.md

 <br>![openrndr version](https://maven-badges.herokuapp.com/maven-central/org.openrndr/openrndr/badge.svg) for OPENRNDR.
 <br>![orx version](https://maven-badges.herokuapp.com/maven-central/org.openrndr.extra/orx-parameters-jvm/badge.svg) for ORX.

-You can use those versions numbers in your toml file.
+You can use those version numbers in your toml file.
 They can look like "0.4.3" or "0.4.3-alpha4".
 Use the complete string, as in:

     openrndr = "0.4.3-alpha4"
     orx = "0.4.3-alpha3"